Skip to main content

 GLOBAL OPTIONS:

---log-level value log level [$LINTNET_LOG_LEVEL]
+--log-level string log level [$LINTNET_LOG_LEVEL]

---log-color value Log color.
+--log-color string Log color.
 One of 'auto' (default), 'always', 'never' [$LINTNET_LOG_COLOR]

 --help, -h show help